 Key findings include:

-- Prices have fallen since last spring in a fifth of the cities surveyed with the biggest fall of over 15% in Stockholm, cheapest of the Nordic capitals.
-But, with prices up for UK tourists in the majority of cities, it will pay to compare costs between cities before booking!
+- There is good news for bargain hunters because prices have fallen since last spring in two-thirds of the cities surveyed with the biggest fall of over 23 per cent in Venice.
+The Post Office found big price variations across the 48 cities included in this year’s report, so it will pay to compare costs before booking!